 - Bankside vegetation stabilises riverbanks and helps prevent erosion.
 If possible, leave these areas undisturbed to allow plants to grow there.

 - If management is needed, it is best done in the autumn or winter on a rotational basis.
 Managing different sections of riverbanks on rotation means there will always be some undisturbed sections for wildlife.

 WATCH OUT FOR INVASIVE SPECIES

 Invasive species can find their way into your watercourse or pond over time.
 It is important to identify what species are there in order to know what the best method is for their removal.
-There are links to a variety of resources on identifying and preventing the spread of these species in the guides below.
+There are links to a variety of resources on identifying and preventing the spread of these species in our useful links here.

 See our Best Practice Guidelines on Watercourse Management here